-Kelly is a marketing manager with RMI’s communications team, where she manages communications strategy and campaign implementation for the buildings and development teams.
+Kelly is a Program Marketing Director with RMI’s communications team, where she manages communications strategy and campaign implementation for the buildings and development teams.

 Kelly was RMI’s senior PR coordinator from 2008–2012 departing to serve as the director of communications for the Town of Snowmass Village.
 There, she was responsible for overseeing and executing all facets of marketing and communications for the government organization, supporting nine departments, and driving a deeper level of community engagement.
 She also served as liaison to the town’s environmental advisory board and helped champion significant investments in building efficiency and resource conservation while updating the town’s sustainability plan.
 Her background includes collegiate soccer recruiting and coaching, and communications consulting for nonprofits.
 Kelly has extensive experience in marketing and communications strategy, public relations, writing, and internal communications.